mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 That’s why in the Lotus Sutra Manjushri says to Maitreya Buddha, “When you were born in this world, you forgot completely what you did.”
 It means for century after century what we did was just to be one with the rhythm of nature, that’s all, beyond you should think or you shouldn’t think.

 If you read the Bible, the Bible also says Adam and Eve didn’t think anything, just lived, with nakedness.
 And also finally they started to think, “What is this?”
-And then they finally ... you know that pretty well, huh?
+And then they finally ... well, you know that pretty well, huh?

 This is really true.
 It’s not a “myth”, it’s really human life.
 And then we completely forget the real picture of human life.
 The real picture of human life is exactly the same as the rhythm of nature, beyond you think or you shouldn’t think.
 It’s just life.
 This is the real reality, or absolute reality, your life is present in.

 And then you forget, and you start to live in your own way.
 And so far, for many, many years, we don’t yet know the real picture of human existence.
 And then finally we start to think, “What is this?”
 And then we think of our life.
 And then, according to religion, physics, psychology, or the I-Ching, and many things, we can think of human life.

 But when you think this, the real picture of life, and create many things – myths, physics, psychology, religions – endlessly you can create many kinds of myths.
-So far we have created many myths, and from now on we could create more myths, the more human civilization is developed.
-Constantly.
+So far we have created many myths, and from now on we could create more myths, the more human civilization is developed, constantly.

 ##### 27:25